Enhancing the quality of life and empowering the communities where we operate

 Chief Executive Officer

-For the full Sustainability Statement as published in the Malakoff Annual Report 2018, kindly follow the link below:
+For the full Sustainability Statement as published in the Malakoff Annual Report 2018, kindly follow the button below: